Bensas/RustNESs/plan.md

 		- Use the mapper to remap the address
 		- Read/write the data (CPU to PRG, PPu to CHR)

-- Method on the bus that loads a cartridge
+### Potential problems in code

+- When we load a `.nes` file in the `create_cartridge_from_ines_file()` function, we might not be reading all the CHR and PRG data, due to inclusive/exclusive indexing (might not be reading the first byte of the CHR data, for example).

+# Phase 4: Creating emulator struct, adding screen, name table and pattern table visualization to emulator
+- [PENDING] Struct that will contain the CPU, PPU, Bus, and Cartridge
-- We should run the ppu.clock() function three times as often as the cpu.clock() function
+- [PENDING] We should run the ppu.clock() function three times as often as the cpu.clock() function

-# Phase 4: Adding screen, name table and pattern table visualization to emulator
-- Use Canvas widget with Quad primitives to draw pixels
+- [PENDING] Use Canvas widget with Quad primitives to draw pixels
-- Add function that calls main clock() function until PPU has completed drawing frame and then sets the boolean to false again
+- [PENDING] Add function that calls main clock() function until PPU has completed drawing frame and then sets the boolean to false again